Aboriginal Access Officers

-State Records has a Senior Aboriginal Access Officer who provides services for Aboriginal people, in the spirit of Reconciliation and in recognition of individuals’ right of access to their own personal information.
+State Records have Aboriginal Access Officers who provide services for Aboriginal people, in the spirit of Reconciliation and in recognition of individuals’ right of access to their own personal information.

 Our records can help members of the Stolen Generations identify and become reunited with members of their families.

 Some records are restricted from general public access to protect sensitive information about individuals.
 To view restricted records you must apply to the agency responsible for approval.

 We can help with: